sissiok/GNRS/jserver/README.md

     # Ubuntu 10.04
     sudo apt-get install openjdk-6-jdk maven2

+Next you have to install the external JAR dependencies.
+A handy Python script is provided to automate this task for you.
+Just run:

+    python install-to-project-repo.py -i

+When prompted, the version is "0.6" (option 2) and the artifactId is "patricia-trie" (option 1).
 Once that's installed, you can compile and build the .jar file with:

     mvn clean package